Creative Spirits logo

 His only reprieve was the memory loss the morning after, when faced with others’ recollections of his rage.
 He was simply too drunk to ever remember what he had done.

 To say that he has since turned his life around is a great understatement.
-He has been sober now for 27 years, and remembers the day he vowed never to drink again.
+He has remained sober and remembers the day he vowed never to drink again.

 “I was a woman basher, I was a violent man and drank all the time,” he says.